ajduncan/vulcan/docs/rationale.md

 ## General Notes ##

 Decisions should be made regarding anonymization techniques and to work under the GDPR and to, in general, "never be evil."
+A recent article by [Kev Quirk](https://kevq.uk/why-you-shouldnt-use-facebook) outlines why you shouldn't use Facebook, and [how online tracking works](https://kevq.uk/how-online-tracking-works).

+With Vulcan, while we want to explore how tracking works, we don't want to create a platform which tracks people and builds profiles on them across every site that uses our api.
+We want to track how visitors arrive at our site, measure how long they stay, what they click on, and in general, how effective a site is.
+We do not want to create a platform for selling other people's data to third parties.

 ### Google ###